jwedi/kraft/README.md

 AppendEntries:
 - Potentially unique payload per follower due to backfilling entries.
 - Leader prepares batch of entries from follower.matchIndex -> leader.currentIndex.
+TODO, no backfilling in place and always sends next
 - It sends AppendEntries to given follower
   - with prevIndex and prevTerm taken from first entry in batch.
+Done?
   - with lastCommitted taken from leader.commitIndex
   - with leaderId taken from leader config.
+Done
   - with term taken from leader.currentTerm.
+Done

-RequestVote:
+RequestVote: Done
 - Same payload for all followers.
+Done
-- It sends RequestVote to each follower:
+- It sends RequestVote to each follower: Done
   - term being the new term, i.e old term +1.
+Done
-  - index of last entry applied
+  - index of last entry applied.
+Done?
   - term of last entry applied.
+Done?
   - candidate id taken from server config.
+Done

 Performance thoughts.
-- Should smart batch on each follower node before forwarding writes to leader
+- Should smart batch on each follower node before forwarding writes to leader.
+Done
   - Reduces networking overhead
   - Achieves constant load
-- Should smart batch on leader worker
+- Should smart batch on leader worker.
+Done
   - Reduces Bookeeping overhead
   - Reduces IO overhead by batching writes together
 - Maybe some CAS thingy to avoid blocking the main working thread.
+Effectively done using the outstanding messages bookeeping in the state machine worker.
   - API issues a request like PrepareVote,
   - the worker would validate the request and reserve an IO "Mutex" to the caller where they can write the data themselves,
   - then the caller would send something like CommitVote and the worker would then consider the vote accepted.